Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 title: Constraining templates in C++
 ---

 In my hobby project [SimpleSTL](https://github.com/Panky-codes/SimpleSTL), I started implementing a basic version of Standard Template Library (STL) to learn modern C++ and also serve as a reference for beginners who wants to get a sneak peek into a possible implementation of STL.
-For now, I have implemented only the vector container and I intend to add more in the future.

 I encountered something interesting while implementing the insert member function for the vector container.
 There are five overloads for the insert function given by the standard.
 The overloads that are of interest for this article are given below:
 ```cpp